Ckopei/Bamazon-App/README.md

 # Bamazon-App

 This is a web-app that tracks inventory and simulates shopping through the CLI.
-It is built in Node.Js and uses a SQL database.
+It is built in Node.Js and uses a MySQL database.

 ## Technologies Used

   ### Node Modules

   - MySQL for easy querying in Node.
-  - Inquirer for taking arguments from the command line.
+  - Inquirer for prompting information from the command line.
-  - Figlet for holiday themed ASCII art in the command line.
+  - Figlet for holiday themed (Halloween at the time this was written) ASCII art in the command line.

   ###  Database